Shahjalal2075/social-event-management/questions_and_answers.md

 #### Answer: A: `{}`

-When i run this code, i will see an empty object {} printed in the console because i have assigned an empty object to the greeting variable.
+<i>When i run this code, i will see an empty object {} printed in the console because i have assigned an empty object to the greeting variable.</i>

-<i>Write your explanation here</i>

 </p>
 </details>